mit-pdos/sigmaos/README.txt

 Make sure docker is installed.
 We run with username spaces enabled (see $3.8 of https://wiki.archlinux.org/title/docker).

+To augment PATH to find proxyd and, if desired, set SIGMADEBUG
+$ source env/env.sh

+Docker requires root privileges:
+# sudo bash

+So that sigmaos can access host's docker.sock within container (see comments in bootkernelclnt/)
+# chmod 666 /var/run/docker.sock

 Build docker images (one for kernel and one for user)
 $ ./build.sh